yallowraven/freemusic/README.md

 # Free music

-DISCLAIMER: This is a scatterbrained clump of notes corresponding to the following stream: {STREAM_LINK}
+DISCLAIMER: This is a scatterbrained clump of notes corresponding to a stream at https://www.twitch.tv/yallowraven

 ## Requirements
 1. Music playlist that is as long as possible